Famous Cartoon Character Dog Names

 Names for Black Dogs

-- Basil The Great Mouse Detective.
-This cartoon was based upon the children’s book, Basil of Baker Street by Eve Titus.
+- Basil: From The Great Mouse Detective, this cartoon was based upon the children’s book, Basil of Baker Street by Eve Titus.
 Basil’s character draws heavily on the tradition of Sherlock Holmes.
 The clever lead character, Basil and his trusted associate Dr. Dawson, outwit the evil Ratigan and save the Queen.
 Titus named the main character after Basil Rathbone who famously played Sherlock Holmes in film.

-- Mighty from Mighty Mouse, was created as a parody of Superman.
+- Mighty: From Mighty Mouse, this character was created as a parody of Superman.
 Mighty Mouse first appeared in 1942.

-- Speedy from Speedy Gonzales, the fastest mouse in Mexico.
-Speedy speaks with a thick Mexican accent and regularly outwits his opponentl, a cat and later Daffy Duck.
+- Speedy: From Speedy Gonzales, this character is the fastest mouse in Mexico.
+Speedy speaks with a thick Mexican accent and regularly outwits his opponent, a cat and later Daffy Duck.
 A great name for a Chihuahua.

 Still Looking for a Unique Dog Name?